peer-open-source/xara-docs/source/user/manual/model/nodes/fixY.rst

 fixY
 ^^^^

-This command is used to construct multiple homogeneous single-point boundary constraints for all nodes whose y-coordinate lies within a specified distance from a specified coordinate.
+This command is used to construct multiple homogeneous single-point boundary constraints for all nodes whose :math:`y`-coordinate lies within a specified distance from a specified coordinate.

 .. function:: fixY $y (ndf $ConstrValues) <-tol $tol>